International day dedicated to the memory of the victims of the Holocaust

 Think of the million Tutsis murdered by the Hutus.

-The genocides were the lot of this assassin century, of this deadly twentieth century.
+Genocides were the lot of this murderous century, of this deadly twentieth century.

-It started the twenty-first century badly, with its mass crimes, such as the massacre of Yazidis by radical Islamists, these mass murders against the Rohingya in Burma, the mass internment of
+It started the twenty-first century badly, with its mass crimes, such as the massacre of Yazidis by radical Islamists, these mass murders against the Rohingyas in Burma, the mass internment of

-Uyghurs in camps in China, by endless massacres of the Great Lakes region and in Darfur, by massacres of civilians with chemical weapons in Syria, by massacres of Kurds.
+Uighurs in camps in China, by endless massacres in the Great Lakes region and in Darfur, by chemical weapons massacres of civilians in Syria, by massacres of Kurds.

-But here in this United Nations forum dedicated to the most beautiful of human activities, education, science and culture, allow me to hope.
+But here, in this United Nations hall of the most beautiful of human activities, education, science and culture, let me hope.

-To hope in truth, justice and altruism through education, science and culture.
+To hope for truth, justice and altruism through education, science and culture.

 These are our essential missions at the Shoah Memorial.
-It has been our unwavering commitment since our creation in the very heart of the Nazi winter in Grenoble in 1943.
+This has been our unwavering commitment since we were founded in the very heart of the Nazi winter in Grenoble in 1943.

-Testifying, teaching, training, gathering and providing evidence of all crimes is our mission.
+To testify, teach, train, collect and provide evidence of all crimes is our mission.

-This Sunday, January 26, we will inaugurate a new exhibition and a series of conferences dedicated to the testimonies of the Jewish survivors of the camps.
-This exhibition is called 'The voice of the witnesses'.
+This Sunday, January 26, we will inaugurate a new exhibition and a series of conferences dedicated to the testimonies of Jewish survivors of the camps.
+This exhibition is called "The voice of witnesses".

-Fighting hatred of the Other.
-Of the Jew, the Armenian, the Tutsi, the Gypsy, the Yezidi, the Rohingya, the Uyghur, the Kurd, the Darfuri and so many others alas.
+Fighting the hatred of the Other.
+Of the Jew, the Armenian, the Tutsi, the Gypsy, the Yezidi, the Rohingya, the Uighur, the Kurd, the Darfuri and so many others, alas.

-And this murderous anti-Semitic hatred is unfortunately still there among us, here in France itself, where since 2003, twelve Jews have been murdered by fanatical Islamists for the simple fact of being Jewish.
+And this murderous anti-Semitic hatred is unfortunately still present among us, right here in France, where since 2003 twelve Jews have been murdered by fanatical Islamists for the simple fact of being Jewish.

-Yesterday in France, a terrible poll was published by the IFOP commissioned by FONDAPOL and the AJC.
-70% of French Jews report having been the victim of at least one antisemitic act during their life and this figure rises to 84% for those aged between 18 and 24 years, 39% of whom report a physical assault.
+Yesterday in France, a terrible poll was published by IFOP commissioned by FONDAPOL and the AJC.
+70% of French Jews report having been the victim of at least one anti-Semitic act during their life and this figure rises to 84% for those between 18 and 24 years old, 39% of whom report a physical assault.

-4 young French Jews in 10 have therefore been victims of an antisemitic physical assault.
-Terrifying figure that says the urgency of the fight against this polymorphous and murderous antisemitic hatred that is developing in our societies.
+Four out of ten young French Jews have therefore been the victim of an anti-Semitic physical assault.
+Terrifying figure that says the urgency of the fight against this polymorphous and murderous anti-Semitic hatred that is developing in our societies.

-In the luminous stone of Jerusalem are engraved the first names, names and dates of birth of those who almost all went to
+In the luminous stone of Jerusalem are engraved the names, surnames, and dates of birth of those who almost all went to

 This wall, these tombstones of our martyrs are proof of the crime, the genocide of the Jews.

-These walls measure 65 meters long and over three meters high.
+These walls are 65 meters long and over three meters high.

-If we were to engrave on a wall the names of the 6 million Jews murdered in Europe, this wall would measure more than 5 kilometers.
-This wall would thus cover the distance that separates UNESCO in Paris from the Shoah Memorial near the City Hall of Paris.
+If we were to engrave on a wall the names of 6 million murdered Jews in Europe, that wall would be more than 5 kilometers long.
+This wall would thus cover the distance that separates UNESCO in Paris from the Shoah Memorial near the Hôtel de Ville in Paris.

-It is therefore through education, the teaching of history, that we will make hatred recede, all hatred.
+It is therefore through education, the teaching of history, that we will make hatred and all hatreds recede.

-This is our mission at the Shoah Memorial where each year we teach more than 100,000 students, we train more than 6,000 teachers to understand genocidal processes, to fight against denial, conspiracy theories and all racist and anti-Semitic hatreds.
+This is our mission at the Shoah Memorial where every year we teach more than 100,000 students, we train more than 6,000 teachers to understand genocidal processes, to fight against denialism, conspiracy theories and all racist and anti-Semitic hatreds.

-We are happy that the United Nations and UNESCO for 14 years have been committed to this fight for truth, education and justice.
+We are happy that the United Nations and UNESCO for 14 years have been engaged in this fight for truth, education and justice.

-We are grateful to Mrs. Audrey Azoulay, Director-General of UNESCO, for having also launched programs against antisemitism, which is becoming virulent in too many countries, including France.
-It is also the fight for the Shoah Memorial.
+We are grateful to Ms. Audrey Azoulay, Director-General of UNESCO, for also launching programs against anti-Semitism, which is becoming virulent in too many countries, including France.
+It is also the fight of the Shoah Memorial.

-Through teaching and its demand for truth against all negationisms, we will build for our children a world where this
+By teaching and by its demand for truth against all negationists, we will build for our children a world where this

 Audrey Azoulay, general directive of UNESCO and François Heilbronn, vice president of the Shoah Memorial